Eligibility for Departmental Awards

 The William E. Valentine and Jonathan Pannor Fellowship

 The Valentine-Pannor Fellowship supports a second year MSW student, who is assigned to a field placement at Stanford Hospital and Medical Center.
-The annual award amount is currently $2,000.

 The William E. Valentine and Jonathan Pannor Fellowship was established in 1995 by Jonathan Pannor in memory of William E. Valentine.
 William Valentine was a 1981 graduate, who was recognized nationally for his innovative work in medical social work and for developing early HIV intervention programs.
 Valentine was the director of social work at Stanford Hospital, and was honored in 1993 as NASW Social Worker of the Year and UC Berkeley Alumnus of the Year.